dougeby/IntuneDocs/InTuneDocs/DeployUse/vpn-connections-in-microsoft-intune.md

 **Connection type**     |  Select one of the following connection types to use in the VPN profile: **Cisco AnyConnect** (not available for Windows 8.1 or Windows Phone 8.1), **Pulse Secure**, **F5 Edge Client**, **Dell SonicWALL Mobile Connect**, **CheckPoint Mobile VPN**
 **VPN server description**     | Specify a description for the VPN server that devices will connect to. **Example:** Contoso VPN Server.
 When the connection type is **F5 Edge Client**, use the **Server list** field to specify a list of server descriptions and IP addresses.
 **Server IP address or FQDN**    |Provide the IP address or fully qualified domain name of the VPN server that devices will connect to. **Examples:** 192.168.1.1, vpn.contoso.com.
 When the connection type is **F5 Edge Client**, use the **Server list** field to specify a list of server descriptions and IP addresses.         |
-**Server list**     |Click **Add** to add a new VPN server to use for the VPN connection.
+**Server list**     |Choose **Add** to add a new VPN server to use for the VPN connection.
 You can also specify which server is to be the default server for the connection.
 This option is displayed only when the connection type is **F5 Edge Client**.
 **Send all network traffic through the VPN connection**     |If you select this option, all network traffic is sent through the VPN connection.
 If you do not select this option, the client will dynamically negotiate the routes for split tunneling upon connecting to the 3rd party VPN server.
 Only connections to the company network are sent over a VPN tunnel.
 VPN tunneling is not used when you connect to resources on the Internet.
 **Authentication method**| Select the authentication method used by the VPN connection: **Certificates** or **Username and Password**.
 (Username and Password is not available when the connection type is Cisco AnyConnect.)
 The **Authentication method** option is not available for Windows 8.1.
 **Remember the user credentials at each logon**|Select this option to ensure that the user credentials are remembered so that the user does not have to enter credentials each time a connection is established.